ecribbie/USRA_2022/YGOB/README.md

 ## Issues to resolve

-How to match up similar/identical genes across species when creating family assignments -Structure of similarities column not consistent and sometimes match up to what seem to be non existent genes example: (first gene of Cglabrata is said to be similar to KLLA0E10593g from Klactis but that gene is not found in Klactis genome tab file)
+How to match up similar/identical genes across species when creating family assignments

+  -Structure of similarities column not consistent and sometimes match up to what seem to be non existent genes example: (first gene of Cglabrata is said to be similar to KLLA0E10593g from Klactis but that gene is not found in Klactis genome tab file)

+  -How to match to the right species, matches can be to various species (very much more commonly to S.cer or Anc though)

 Need to consider not duplicating a marker in same species